-If you have to ride your bike during the winter months, it is important to always monitor the weather forecast and prepare yourself for changing weather conditions.
-Riding in bad weather, such as rain, fog or high winds, can cause stress and fatigue, and will require some warm up after the ride.
+If you have to ride your bike during the winter months, it is important always to monitor the weather forecast and prepare yourself for changing weather conditions.
+Riding in bad weather, such as rain, fog, or high winds, can cause stress and fatigue and will require some warm-up after the ride.
 For some bad weather riding tips, read below.

 If you find yourself in bad weather while out on the road, there are some things bikers can do to stay safe.

 When riding in the rain, the Motorcycle Safety Foundation suggests that you take extra care when applying your brakes or throttle.
 Try to do so as smoothly and gently as possible.
 Also, do not accelerate before you complete a turn.
-Take the time to plan ahead so that you can avoid any last-minute manoeuvres that might lead to an accident.
-In addition, be aware of potholes, oil slicks, concrete surfaces and railroad tracks when you are riding in wet weather.
+Take the time to plan ahead so that you can avoid any last-minute maneuvers that might lead to an accident.
+In addition, be aware of potholes, oil slicks, concrete surfaces, and railroad tracks when you are riding in wet weather.

 The best thing you can do when riding in cold weather is to dress for it.
-Be sure you are wearing clothing to keep your hands, feet and torso warm.
+Be sure you are wearing clothing to keep your hands, feet, and torso warm.
 Be sure you have gauntlet-style gloves with a comfort rating that can resist the Kansas City cold.
 Also, a pair of high-quality motorcycle boots will help protect your feet.
-Wear an outer layer of clothing that is wind resistant and be sure you do not have any openings anywhere that will allow the cold in.
+Wear an outer layer of clothing that is wind resistant, and be sure you do not have any openings anywhere that will allow the cold in.